Yukiooooo/PHYS-5391/assignment-4/README.md

 # This is an implementation of the Weasel Program written in python. #

 ## Introduction to each file
-**assignment1.tex** % this is the source code of LaTex
+**aweasel.tex** % this is the source code of LaTex

-**assignment1.bib** % this is the source code of BibTex

-**Makefile** % this is the Makefile for compiling the above two codes

-**rick-morty.png** % this is the figure to be inserted into the LaTex code and final .pdf
+**running_result.png** % this is the figure to be inserted into the LaTex code and final .pdf

-**arrow.py** % this is the python code to be inserted into the final .pdf
+**weasel_pro.py** % this is the python code of the function used for "weasel program"

+**weasel_script.py** % this is the python script for calculating the generations based on the given numbers of offspring and mutation rate

 ## How to compile these files

+This is python script for using "Weasel Program",

+then enter the desired number of offspring and mutation rate, then "Enter" ==> you'll get the generations required to reach the target string :D
 Please download all the stuffs in this folder or clone with your command
 $ git clone "links"

-If you use the command line, there are two basic ways to complete my codes.
+If you use the command line, it's straightforward to complete these codes.

-__Method 1: # using Makefile #__

-$ make % very straightforward to compile all the steps and get the final .pdf

-$ make clean % use this if you want to clear all the files created by $ make

-__Method 2: # Compile by steps #__

-$ pdflatex assignment1.tex

-$ pdflatex assignment1.tex
+Please put these two codes together in the same path, in your command line first do:

-$ bibtex assignment1
+$ python weasel_pro.py

+_then compile this script in following way:_

-$ pdflatex assignment1.tex
+$ python weasel_script.py

-License.
-GNU GPL; see LICENSE.txt for more information

-Installation.
-None needed

-About.
-An implementation of the Weasel Program written in python.
-Demonstrates that the process of evolutionary systems, random variation combined with non-random cumulative selection, is different from pure chance.
-Usage.
-python weasel.py <mutation probability>
-<mutation probability> is optional; no argument => default of 1/2000
-then enter y or n to use locking
-System Requirements.
+## System Requirements. ##
-python 3.x.
+python 3.x. & 2.7.x